Kenya Moore Pulls Gun On Trespassers: ‘I Have The Right To Defend Myself’

 Kenya Moore, star of Real Housewives of Atlanta, has defended her use of a gun when intruders attempted to break into her home.
 Three unidentified individuals, two men and one woman, hopped the fence outside Kenya Moore’s house and attempted to approach Moore Manor.
-Kenya Moore pulled a gun on the intruders, as security footage shows, and the intruders disappeared, as E News report.
+Kenya Moore pulled a gun on the intruders, as security footage shows, and the intruders disappeared, as E!
+News reports.

 On Tuesday, Kenya Moore appeared on Watch What Happens Live and was asked by Andy Cohen if her gun was loaded.
 Kenya replied, “Absolutely!”

 “Listen, if some crazy MFs have the nerve, I have a gated property, they went around my gate.
 They went and trespassed.
-They did so many things that were asking for it, not only to be shot but an ass whoopin’.
+They did so many things that were asking for it, not only to be shot but an a*s whoopin’.
 They’re just lucky they didn’t get both.
 So you come to my property, I have the right to defend myself.
 What if I had children?
 I’m protecting my family.”

 Real Housewives of Atlanta star @KenyaMoore scares off trespassers by waving gun: https://t.co/WsqcKCMn8P #RHOATL pic.twitter.com/vgrjFxpyBQ